JetBrains/amper/docs/Tutorial.md

 }
 ```

-_NOTE: Since Amper is [Gradle-based](Documentation.md#gradle-based-projects) the settings.gradle.kts should be located in the project root._
+_NOTE: Since Amper is currently [Gradle-based](Documentation.md#gradle-based-projects), a settings.gradle.kts should be located in the project root._
 _Copy the [settings.gradle.kts](../examples/new-project-template/settings.gradle.kts) from a template project:_
 ```
 |-src/